Setting Up Your Organisational Learning For Success

 Disclaimer:

-• The data for this analysis was collected from 300-500 learners who attended our workshops from 2020 to 2022.
+• The data was collected from 300–500 learners who attended our workshops between 2020 and 2022.

 1. Lack of time to learn